BA (Hons) Biological Sciences (1st Class) – University of Oxford, 2012

 2013 – William and Betty MacQuitty Scholarship (£1,000, MacQuitty Fund)

 2013 – Travel Award (£500, Malacological Society of London)

 2012 – PhD Funding Award (Dept. of Education and Learning, Northern Ireland)

 2011 – Laboratory Studentship (£375, St Anne’s College, University of Oxford)

 2011 – Travel Grant (£500, St Anne’s College, University of Oxford)

-2013 – Runner-up for Best Oral Presentation at the 10th Annual MBA Postgraduate Conference, Aberystwyth.
+2013 – Runner-up for Best Oral Presentation at the 10th Annual MBA Postgraduate Conference, Aberystwyth University.

-Member of the Professor Alex Rogers research group (Department of Zoology, University of Oxford), studying the feeding habits of the teleost fish Beryx decadactylis (July 2011).
+Student member of the Professor Alex Rogers research group, University of Oxford.
+The feeding habits of the teleost fish Beryx decadactylis (July 2011).